How To Create A Clothing Tech Pack // Guide To Apparel, Textile, And Garment Product Spec Sheets

 This is advantageous because factories always quote a higher price when negotiating against others.
 It ensures that a few buyers are out searching for the materials and trims you need, meaning you have a reasonable likelihood of finding what you want at the cheapest rates.
 Other benefits of having a tech pack are

-The Tech pack is an Instruction Book.
+The Tech Pack is an Instruction Book.

 Improves communication